top of page

 Obtaining a green CSCS card involves three key steps:

-Complete a Level 1 Health and Safety course.
+1. Complete a Level 1 Health and Safety course.

-Pass the CITB HS&E touchscreen test.
+2. Pass the CITB HS&E touchscreen test.

-Submit your application online via the CSCS portal.
+3. Submit your application online via the CSCS portal.

 What is the Level 1 Health and Safety in a Construction Environment Course?

-The Level 1 Health and Safety in a Construction Environment course is a regulated qualification (RQF/SCQF Level 1).
-It gives the learner foundational knowledge of on site hazards, risk assessments, and safe practices.
-This is one of the key components that is required for a green CSCS card applications.
-The course covers topics like manual handling, working at height and emergency procedure.
-It's delivered online for convenience and uses multiple choice exams to assess the learners understanding of the topics covered.
-The course duration is 6-8 hours and equips learners with practical skills to help prevent accidents when working on construction sites.
-Our course at Ward Training includes interactive modules with easy to follow guidance.
-This allows us to maintain high pass rates and quick progression to getting a green CSCS card.
+The course duration is 6-8 hours and equips learners with practical skills to help prevent accidents on construction sites.
+Our course at Ward Training includes interactive modules with easy-to-follow guidance.
+This allows us to maintain high pass rates and quick progression to obtaining a green CSCS card.

 How Long is a Green CSCS Card Valid For?

 A green CSCS card is valid for five years from the issue date and cannot be renewed.
-Card holders must reapply by retaking the HS&E test and updating qualifications if needed.
-This is a way of making sure that operatives maintain competence with any changes to regulations and updates to building safety standards.
-Once your card has expired it is likely that you would not be allowed on site and could risk losing your job.
-Once you have your green CSCS card you should plan ahead by refreshing skills through short refresher courses and being prepared to resit your HS&E test before expiry.
+Cardholders must reapply by retaking the HS&E test and updating qualifications if needed.
+This ensures that operatives maintain competence with any changes to regulations and updates to building safety standards.

 Is a Green CSCS Card a Legal Requirement on Site?

-Holding a card is not a legal requirement under UK law.
-A green CSCS card is effectively a requirement for entry to most construction sites, as enforced by contractors under the Health and Safety at Work Act 1974.
-Build UK and major contractors like Balfour Beatty insist on it to meet duty of care obligations.
-This allows them to mitigate risk of fines up to £20,000 for noncompliance.
-Though voluntary, the vast majority of contractors require site operatives to hold a CSCS card which makes it indispensable for labourers aiming to secure work in the UK construction industry.
+Build UK and major contractors like Balfour Beatty insist on it to meet their duty of care obligations.
+This allows them to mitigate the risk of fines up to £20,000 for noncompliance.
+Although it is voluntary, the vast majority of contractors require site operatives to hold a CSCS card.
+This makes it indispensable for labourers aiming to secure work in the UK construction industry.

 What Jobs Can You Get with a Green CSCS Card?

-With a green CSCS card you have the basic level of qualification required to secure entry level roles such as general labourer, site cleaner or gateman on construction projects.
+With a green CSCS card, you have the basic qualification required to secure entry-level roles such as general labourer, site cleaner, or gateman on construction projects.
 It opens pathways to apprenticeships or progression to skilled cards, with average salaries starting at £25,000 annually.
-The UK construction sector is vast and includes labourer roles for almost every trade.
-Sectors such as groundworks, bricklaying and civil engineering hire a large amount of labourers due to the physical nature of the work.
-Get started with our Level 1 Health and Safety in a Construction Environment course today and transform your construction career.

 Sources: